 In 1974 I married a First Nations man, we had five children together.
 We now have 10 grandchildren and our fourth chapan (great grandchild) is on her/his way.
 In 2004 I had the privilege to return to Yellowhead County and worked with my Métis people.
 It was one of the most rewarding experiences I had during my 37 year career life.
 I have learned so much from my people, I now feel they helped me more than I ever intended to help them.
 Because of their many welcomed teachings, the love and compassion remains strong.
 I learned no one can do this work alone.
 I feel working for my people enables me to collaborate with our Indigenous people and together we can build better foundations for our future Indigenous generations.

-Carol Brzezicki, Acting Director, Indigenous Health Program, Northern Alberta
+Carol Brzezicki, Acting Director, Provincial Indigenous Wellness Core, Northern Alberta

 Big Lakes, AB

 I was born in High Prairie Alberta, I am a member of Peavine Metis Settlement.
 I came to AHS in 2007 - I love working with the Indigenous communities in Alberta!!!!!
 My husband is from the Ukraine and we are proud parents of three amazing children and grandparents of ten beautiful grandchildren.

 Chrystal Plante, Indigenous Coordinator, Stollery Awasisak Indigenous Health